Alan Aspuru-Guzik

 Biography:

 Alán Aspuru-Guzik is a professor of Chemistry and Computer Science at the University of Toronto and is also the Canada 150 Research Chair in Theoretical Chemistry and a Canada CIFAR AI Chair at the Vector Institute.
-He is a CIFAR Lebovic Fellow in the Biologically Inspired Solar Energy program.
+He is a CIFAR Lebovic Fellow co-directing the Accelerated Decarbonization program.
 Alán also holds a Google Industrial Research Chair in Quantum Computing.
-Alán is the director of the Acceleration Consortium, a University of Toronto-based strategic initiative that aims to gather researchers from industry, government and academia around pre-competitive research topics related to the lab of the future.
+Alán is the director of the Acceleration Consortium, a University of Toronto-based strategic initiative that aims to gather researchers from industry, government, and academia around pre-competitive research topics related to the lab of the future.

-Alán is editor-in-chief of the journal Digital Discovery as well as co-founder of Zapata AI and Kebotix.
+Alán is editor-in-chief of the journal Digital Discovery, as well as co-founder of Zapata AI, Kebotix, Intrepid Labs, and Axiomatic AI.

-To request a Resume or Curriculum Vitae of Alán please contact Melissa Szopa(aspuru.assistant@utoronto.ca).
+To request a Resume or Curriculum Vitae of Alán please contact aspuru.assistant@utoronto.ca.

 Alan's Twitter, Substack and Mastodon profile.